Commercial Automatic Door Types we Service

 Service contracts work better when visit scope matches the entrance mix

-Properties with multiple entrance systems benefit from service planning that reflects real hardware conditions.
+Properties with multiple entrance systems benefit from service planning that reflects real hardware conditions across each type.
 A site with one revolving entry, two sliding vestibules, and several manual side doors should not be treated like a single-system building.
-Contract planning should match traffic, risk, and complexity.
+Service contracts should match actual traffic, risk, and system complexity.
+For multi-location portfolios, multi-site commercial door services allow coordinated coverage across all locations.

 Automatic doors are not just convenience features.
-They are active entrance systems that affect access, safety, and daily liability.
-Different door types introduce different inspection points, hazard zones, and maintenance priorities.
-That is why service history, testing, and system knowledge matter so much in commercial environments.
+They are active entrance systems that affect access, safety, and daily liability for the buildings that use them.
+Different door types introduce different inspection points, hazard zones, and maintenance priorities, which is why service history, testing records, and system-specific knowledge matter in commercial environments.

 Examples of what changes by door type

-- Sensor coverage and activation zones for automatic systems
+- Sensor coverage and activation zones for automatic sliding and swinging systems

-- Breakout and egress behavior for sliding and folding doors
+- Breakout and egress behavior requirements for sliding and folding doors

-- Speed control and wing behavior for revolving doors
+- Speed control and wing behavior standards for revolving doors

-- Force, alignment, and closing behavior for manual and balanced systems
+- Force, alignment, and closing behavior expectations for manual and balanced systems

 Quick answers for owners, facility managers, and operations teams comparing commercial entrance systems and deciding where to request service.

 Common commercial automatic door types include sliding doors, swinging doors, revolving doors, and folding doors.
-Some properties also use specialized balanced doors or high-traffic manual doors that still need ongoing service and hardware support.
+Some properties also use specialized balanced doors or high-traffic manual doors that still require ongoing hardware service and safety-conscious maintenance.

 That depends on the building.
 Sliding doors are common for retail and healthcare entries, swinging doors work well for accessibility-focused openings, and revolving doors are often chosen for premium lobbies and energy control.
-The best answer depends on traffic, space, design goals, and safety requirements.
+The best answer depends on traffic volume, available space, design goals, and safety requirements specific to each building.

 Yes.
-Wear patterns, testing needs, and inspection priorities vary by system.
-Buildings with mixed entrance types usually benefit from a tailored service contract instead of a generic one-size-fits-all schedule.
+Wear patterns, testing needs, and inspection priorities vary significantly by system.
+Buildings with mixed entrance types typically benefit from a tailored service contract rather than a generic one-size approach applied across every entrance regardless of type or traffic volume.

-Use the main service page if you do not know the door type yet, if the building has several entrance systems, or if you want a broader overview of repair, emergency response, inspections, and maintenance options.
+The automatic door service page is the better starting point if the door type is not yet identified, if the building has several entrance systems, or if a broader overview of repair, emergency response, inspections, and maintenance options is needed before narrowing to a specific system.

-Use this door-type hub to choose the correct entrance page, or go directly to the broader Automatic Door Service hub if your building has multiple systems.
-Door Automation supports repair, planned maintenance, inspections, and emergency response across commercial properties in New York and New Jersey.
+Use the door-type section above to reach the correct entrance page, or go directly to the automatic door service page if the building has multiple systems or the entrance type is not yet confirmed.
+Door Automation Corp supports repair, planned maintenance, inspections, and emergency response across commercial properties in New York and New Jersey.
+Send a service request to get started, or see the full range of services on the Door Automation Corp main site.